GarnetSunset/rgg_save_tool_py/README.md

 - Ishin Key discovered by [@Ret-HZ](https://github.com/Ret-HZ)
 - YLAD GOG Key discovered by [@Timo654](https://github.com/Timo654)
 - Yakuza Kiwami 2 Key discovered by [@simontime](https://github.com/simontime)

+## Finding save keys

+In Ghidra

+- Search for a function called: "GetFileTime", and scroll up on each xref, find a string in that function.
+If not find the next.
+- Find strings for: "%s/%s/save%03d_icon0.dds" and scroll up on each xref, to find "GetFileTime" and search for a string.